JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 ## API for solvers

 this is a short overview of the different types of high-level functions are usually available for a solver.
-Let's assume the solver is called `new_solver` and requires a cost `f` and some first order information `df` as well as a starting point `p` on `M`.
+Assume the solver is called `new_solver` and requires a cost `f` and some first order information `df` as well as a starting point `p` on `M`.
 `f` and `df` form the objective together called `obj`.